eclipse-tractusx/digital-product-pass/docs/admin guide/Admin_Guide.md

 #### **Format and Fields:**

-***Info:***
-*For testing proposes and in order to ease the access to your assets we are going to define the **same policy as accessPolicy and as contractPolicy**.
+> **_INFO:_** *For testing proposes and in order to ease the access to your assets we are going to define the **same policy as accessPolicy and as contractPolicy**.
 However, you are recommended to configure two separated policies and specify them adapting each one of them to your specific needs.*

 ```
 {